-All three of our MSc Statistics courses are accredited by the Royal Statistical Society.
-For all students who pass the course, the Society accords GradStat status along with one year's relevant experience towards CStat status.
-All three MSc courses in Statistics provide both a practically based professional statistical training and a foundation for those wishing to pursue further research.
+All of our MSc courses start on Monday 19th September 2016.
+You are expected to be in Sheffield at 9am that day.
+Our statistics MSc courses provide both a practically based professional statistical training and a foundation for those wishing to pursue further research.
 They are all available via distance learning (2 or 3 years, part-time) as well as residential study (1 year full-time).
-The courses run from late September of the first year to late September of the final year of study.

 Why take one of our MSc courses?

 Our MSc courses cover the theory underpinning common frequentist and Bayesian statistical techniques and demonstrate the application of the theory.Additionally you will develop professional skills including report writing; effective group-working and presentation skills.
 There is a high demand from employers for this combination of statistical and professional skills.

 On the top right of this page is an article relating the experiences of an MSc student who was awarded a studentship from PSI (Statisticians in the Pharmaceutical Industry).
 It is taken from the spring edition of SPIN, the newsletter from PSI.

 All of our statistics MSc courses are accredited by the Royal Statistical Society (RSS) as being of the appropriate breadth and depth to provide a foundation for a career as a professional statistician.
 Students passing our MSc courses are awarded Graduate Statistician status along with one year's relevant experience towards Chartered Statistician status:

 Companies employing recent MSc graduates include